Vi19Z/VI19Z/docs/explanation/chat_features.md

 5. **Document References**: The API returns information about documents referenced during the interaction, useful for providing citations or sources.

-These features provide developers with a powerful and flexible system for creating sophisticated, context-aware chat interactions that integrate seamlessly with other Julep components.
+These features provide developers with a powerful and flexible system for creating sophisticated, context-aware chat interactions that integrate seamlessly with other VI19Z components.